JasonEtco/jasonet.co/src/pages/posts/build-your-own-probot.md

 Calling the function then calls `application.on()`, which registers the event handlers!

-While this obviously isn't all of Probot, it really is the core of it.
+While this isn't all of Probot, it really is the core of it.
 We get an event through the `POST` endpoint, use information from it to create an authenticated GitHub client, and run your app's code.

 ## A very simple Probot framework